mouse3/InsightPy/README.md

 Look at the `requirements.txt` file for more details about the dependencies needed

 The estimated size of all the files is around 100 MB.
-#### **Be careful with:**
-You shouldn't modify the`.zip` file because that's the module functions and its hard to repair it.
-So, you just need to modify and make changes in the `.py` file.
-The code is completely commented in Spanish, but i'll fix it as soon as possible

 #### ***Help from the community:***
 By the way, this repository is open to implement functions in the code (Like a new function, optimisation or something like that) by a **Pull Request**